 - Refining key strategies to gradually respond to unhelpful thoughts with rational responses

-In addition to the cognitive and behavioral interventions described above, patients commonly work with their CBT therapist on identifying and staying connected to motivators for change.
+Patients also commonly work with their CBT therapist on identifying and staying connected to motivators for change.
 People also learn the steps of problem-solving, including how to develop and evaluate potential new solutions to challenges in recovery to prevent relapse.
 Finally, as the end of treatment is approached, time is spent considering how to maintain and continue to make progress.

 Additional Resources